drakkan/sftpgo/docs/oidc.md

 # OpenID Connect

-OpenID Connect integration allows you to map your identity provider users to SFTPGo admins/users and so you can login to SFTPGo Web Client and Web Admin user interfaces using your identity provider.
+OpenID Connect integration allows you to map your identity provider users to SFTPGo admins/users, so you can login to SFTPGo Web Client and Web Admin user interfaces, using your own identity provider.

 SFTPGo allows to configure per-binding OpenID Connect configurations.
 The supported configuration parameters are documented within the `oidc` section [here](./full-configuration.md).